idefix-code/idefix-days/tutorials/data_structures/README.md

 > `IdefixHostArrayND<T>` are host-space arrays, they are used to *mirror* data in device
 > space.
 Host<->Device synchronisation is only performed when needed.

-> Note 4
->
-> Kernels are executed in the order they are submitted, *but* the host doesn't stop to
-> wait for the device.

 ## Loops and kernels: `idefix_for`

 `idefix_for` is an abstraction that can be compiled to GPU kernels *or* as simple `for`